-with the internal parameter of $\theta = \frac{3\sqrt{2\pi}}{7-4\log(2)} \approx 1.77884$ to more closely match the standard Gaussian localization function.
+For localization, we take the Gaspari-Cohn Gaspari and Cohn (1999) decorrelation function.
+As observed in Farchi and Bocquet (2018), a relatively small localization radius is needed for the LETPF to converge.
+We take a radius of r = 1 variable, with the internal parameter of $\theta = \frac{3\sqrt{2\pi}}{7-4\log(2)} \approx 1.77884$ to more closely match the standard Gaussian localization function (see Petrie (2008) for more details on the internal parameter).
 This effectively means that three variables on either size are taken into consideration for every state variable.

-360 5.6 Lorenz '96 localization results
+5.6 Lorenz '96 localization results

-For the Lorenz '96 experiments we aim to compare LFETPF to the LETPF, and to the Localized ensemble transform Kalman filter (LETKF).
-We set the synthetic ensemble size to a constant M=100 and the synthetic ensemble inflation factor to $\alpha=1.05$.
-The inflation factor $\alpha=1.05$ is also used in the LETKF.
-We vary the dynamical ensemble size in the range $N\in[2,20]$, and plot the spatio-temporal analysis RMSE over the time interval after spinup.
-For the LETPF, a constant high rejuvenation value of $\tau=0.2$ is utilized in order to ensure convergence.
+For the Lorenz '96 experiments we aim to compare LFETPF to the LETPF, and to the Localized ensemble transform Kalman 365 filter (LETKF).
+We set the synthetic ensemble size to a constant M = 100 and the synthetic ensemble inflation factor to $\alpha =$ 1.05.
+The inflation factor $\alpha = 1.05$ is also used in the LETKF.
+We vary the dynamical ensemble size in the range $N \in [2, 20]$,